 Cook's Notes: Grind or finely chop a few hard-boiled eggs to add in.
 For a basic ham salad, use only the ham, pickles, pimentos and mayonnaise.
 For bologna salad, substitute ground bologna.
 You may also use sweet pickle cubes or relish, but drain well before adding to the ham.
 Use additional mayonnaise as needed for desired consistency.

 Requires Adobe Reader - download it free!

 ☛ Are you on Facebook?
 If you haven't already, come and join the party!
 We have a lot of fun & there's always room for one more at the table.

 Ham and Macaroni Salad

 Old School Ham Bone Beans

 Posted by Mary on December 28, 2012Images and Full Post Content including Recipe ©Deep South Dish.
-Pinning and sharing links is welcomed and encouraged, but please do not repost or republish elsewhere such as other blogs, websites, or forums without explicit prior permission.
+Recipes are offered for your own personal use only and while pinning and sharing links is welcomed and encouraged, please do not copy and paste to repost or republish elsewhere such as other Facebook pages, blogs, websites, or forums without explicit prior permission.
 All rights reserved.

 Material Disclosure: Unless otherwise noted, you should assume that post links to the providers of goods and services mentioned, establish an affiliate relationship and/or other material connection and that I may be compensated when you purchase from a provider.
 You are never under any obligation to purchase anything when using my recipes and you should always perform due diligence before buying goods or services from anyone via the Internet or offline..